mavryk-network/taquito/integration-tests/README.md

 ```
-npm run test:oxfordnet -- -t "Verify contract.originate for a contract and call deposit method with unit param"
+npm run test:atlasnet -- -t "Verify contract.originate for a contract and call deposit method with unit param"
 ```